arablejamie/developer.arable.com/docs/guide/column-filtering.md

 ## Select

-In the data endpoint, instead of using the `X-Fields` header, you should use the `select` parameter as it is faster.
+For the data endpoint, we recomment you use the `select` parameter instead of using the `X-Fields` header.

-'select' is a comma-separated string of requested column names with the default being to return all columns.
-Depending on the size of the time window you are searching, filtering by columns can have a noticeable impact on the amount of data you receive from the api.
+`select` is a comma-separated string of requested column names with the default being to return all columns.
+Depending on the size of the time window you are searching, filtering by columns can have a noticeable impact on the amount of data you receive from the API.

 ### Usage

-For example, if you are interested in the temperature, humidity, and precipitation only you could do:
+For example, if you are interested in the temperature, humidity, and precipitation only you could make the following request:

 ```bash
 curl -i \